Skip to content

 MeasureTime frameDescription

-Objective Response Rate (ORR)Up to approximately 3 years and 6 monthsORR is defined as percentage of participants who have a confirmed complete response (CR) or a confirmed partial response (PR) as assessed by the investigators using Response Evaluation Criteria in Solid Tumors (RECIST) v1.1
+Objective Response Rate (ORR)Up to 21.2 monthsORR is defined as percentage of participants who have a confirmed complete response (CR) or a confirmed partial response (PR) as assessed by the investigators using Response Evaluation Criteria in Solid Tumors (RECIST) v1.1.
+Complete response is defined as disappearance of all target lesions, disappearance of all nontarget lesions and normalization of tumor marker level, and no new lesions.
+Partial response is defined as at least a 30% decrease in the sum of diameters of target lesions, no unequivocal progression of non-target lesions, and no new lesions.

 Secondary